Ochwada/SmartSupplyChain-v2/README.md

 - Place your tests under src/test/java/ following the same package structure.
 - Aim for clean, isolated, and descriptive test cases.

+### 🌱 Learning Goals
+By the end of this project, you will confidently demonstrate:
+1. Proficiency in advanced Java programming
+2. Building and structuring real-world applications
+3. Writing clean, testable, and maintainable code
+4. Using Maven and JUnit like a professional developer